 Living effectively with MS means using all the resources available to manage your condition well.
 Everyone needs to look after their general health, both body and mind, but this can be more important when you have a long-term condition like MS.

 Taking an active role in managing your MS rather than being a passive recipient of health care is known as self-management.
 This doesn’t mean you get less help from health professionals but it does involve taking responsibility for your own health and adopting a dynamic and positive approach.
 Self-management can help you to manage the things you can control and to deal better with the things you can’t.
 You are then best placed to face the challenges that living with this condition might bring.

-Having a good understanding of your own MS
+Have a good understanding of your MS

 Being aware of changes and fluctuations in your MS and any trigger factors that might bring these about can help you to plan your activities more effectively around this.
 For instance, recognising that your fatigue is worse on a hot day or at a particular time of day, or that your symptoms become worse when you are going down with an infection.